Marhav/Computer-Network-and-Cloudservices-Portfolio-1/README.md

 * The server program is designed to allow multiple clients connect at once with a TCP socket and will continuously accept new incomming requests from clients.
 Furthermore the serverprogram will allow you to start a conversation with all the conected clients.
 The clients will respond differently depending on which bot the client has decided to connect with. </br></br>
-The conversation work in a way that the server will ask the user for an input, when the input is given the server will broadcast the message to all clients and then collect the replies.
+The conversation works like this: The server will ask the user for an input, when the input is given the server will broadcast the message to all clients and then collect the replies and print them on the server.

 * The client program is supposed to represent a bot connecting to the server.
 The client program require 3 input arguments to start properly, these are IP-address, Port and Bot-name.
 If the user struggles with starting the program properly there should be sufficient help to get from the